Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 #### Plugin.execute

 This method contains the logic for processing events and has event as parameter.
-If used as enrichment type plugin, the expected return value is the modified/enriched event; while if used as a destination type plugin, the expected return value is undefined.
+If used as enrichment type plugin, the expected return value is the modified/enriched event; while if used as a destination type plugin, the expected return value is a map with keys: `event` (BaseEvent), `code` (number), and `message` (string).
 This method is called for each event, including Identify, GroupIdentify and Revenue events, that's instrumented using the client interface.

 #### Plugin examples